-The Commission has appointed U.S. Bank National Association, Philadelphia, Pennsylvania, as the Trustee and Authenticating Agent under the Senior Indenture, and as initial Calculation Agent with respect to the 2018B Bonds.
+The Commission has appointed U.S. Bank National Association, Philadelphia, Pennsylvania, as the Trustee and Authenticating Agent under the Senior Indenture.
 The obligations and duties of the Trustee are as described in the Senior Indenture.
-The Trustee has not evaluated the risks, benefits or propriety of any investment in the 2018B Bonds, and makes no representation, and has reached no conclusions, regarding the validity of the 2018B Bonds, the security therefor, the adequacy of the provisions for payment thereof or the tax status of the interest on the 2018B Bonds.
-The Trustee has relied upon the opinions of Co-Bond Counsel for the validity and tax status of the interest on the 2018B Bonds as well as other matters set out in such opinions.
-Furthermore, the Trustee has no oversight responsibility, and is not accountable, for the use or application by the Commission of any of the 2018B Bonds authenticated or delivered pursuant to the Senior Indenture or for the use or application of the proceeds of such 2018B Bonds by the Commission.
+The Trustee has not evaluated the risks, benefits or propriety of any investment in the First Series Bonds, and makes no representation, and has reached no conclusions, regarding the validity of the First Series Bonds, the security therefor, the adequacy of the provisions for payment thereof or the tax status of the interest on the First Series Bonds.
+The Trustee has relied upon the opinions of Co-Bond Counsel for the validity and tax status of the interest on the First Series Bonds as well as other matters set out in such opinions.
+Furthermore, the Trustee has no oversight responsibility, and is not accountable, for the use or application by the Commission of any of the First Series Bonds authenticated or delivered pursuant to the Senior Indenture or for the use or application of the proceeds of such First Series Bonds by the Commission.